menghui-zhou/RoTS/README.md

 # RoTS
-RoTS：Robust Temporal Smoothness in Multi-Task Learning
+Robust Temporal Smoothness in Multi-Task Learning, accepted by AAAI-2023